-- Spaghetti Squash – The baked spaghetti squash is hands off and easy to prep ahead.
+- Spaghetti Squash – The baked spaghetti squash is hands off and easy to prep ahead, but microwave spaghetti squash is even quicker.
 Serve sauce on the spaghetti squash.

 - Shirataki Noodles – Shirataki noodles will be closest to spaghetti, but you have to cook them correctly!
 Be sure to follow the outlined steps.

 - Keto Egg Noodles – If you love chewy, thicker pastas like linguine or fettuccine, keto egg noodles are a delicious option.

 - Casseroles – You can use this recipe for keto spaghetti sauce in any casseroles or one-pot meals that call for marinara or spaghetti sauce.
 Try zucchini lasagna, cabbage roll casserole, Crock-Pot sausage and peppers, or eggplant lasagna.

 - Pizza – Use this sauce as a pizza sauce on classic keto pizza crust, cauliflower pizza crust, or zucchini crust.
 (For a simpler no-cook sauce option, use keto pizza sauce instead.)